parsing using the reader’s knowledge

 Writing systems as word separators

 We can write any Japanese word using only hiragana or katakana; either of them would suffice.
-However, normally, nouns, adjectives, and root verbs are written in kanji, while tenses of verbs and particles are written in hiragana.
+However, normally we write nouns, adjectives, and verb roots in kanji, while we write verb tenses and particles in hiragana.
 Thus, given the absence of spaces, a combination of kanjis and kanas helps us to the parse sentences because we roughly know what kanjis and kanas generally represent.
 For example:

 Mr. Tanaka drinks coffee.